Solutions with clustering concentration layers to the Ambrosetti-Prodi type problem: The gluing procedure

-where the constant $C>0$ is independent of $\varepsilon$. \end{lemma} \begin{proof} According to the standard theory of elliptic partial differential equations( c.f. \cite{Gilbarg_Trudinger2001}), we know \eqref{e1} has a unique solution.
+where the constant $C>0$ is independent of $\varepsilon$. \end{lemma} \begin{proof} According to the standard theory of elliptic partial differential equations( c.f. \cite{Gilbarg_Trudinger2001}), we get \eqref{e1} admits a unique solution.
 We only need to prove the priori estimate \eqref{e65}.